UBC-MDS/Capstone_SatCast_Trilemma/README.md

 python scripts/baseline_sarima.py --parquet-path data/raw/mar_5_may_12.parquet
 ```

-> **Note:** You must first generate `sarima_final_model.pkl` for any SARIMA-related scripts, notebooks, or `scripts/analysis.py` to run without errors.
+> **Note:** You must first generate `sarima_final_model.pkl` for any SARIMA-related scripts, notebooks, or [`scripts/analysis.py`](scripts/analysis.py) to run without errors.

 ### Exploratory Users

-For those who prefer to engage with the project using minimal code while still gaining a comprehensive understanding of the data, models, and results, we recommend reviewing the notebooks in the `analysis/` folder.
+For those who prefer to engage with the project using minimal code while still gaining a comprehensive understanding of the data, models, and results, we recommend reviewing the notebooks in the [`analysis/`](analysis/) folder.

 These are designed to emphasize reasoning, interpretation, and model logic over implementation details.

-Please use the same command (`jupyterlab`) in the terminal to open the Jupyter Lab interface and the following table to navigate through the notebooks:
+Please use the same command (`jupyter lab`) in the terminal to open the Jupyter Lab interface and the following table to navigate through the notebooks:

 | Item   | Notebook                                   | Reading Time                  |
 | ----------| -------------------------------------------------| -------------------------------|